stonefeld/dotfiles/README.md

 ### **General Recommendation**
 Before trying this files out, there are many points to take into consideration:
-* First of all, you will need to install the following fonts:
+* First of all, you will need to install every package mentioned and the following fonts:
-  * <code>nerd-fonts-fantasque-sans-mono</code> in the [AUR](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FantasqueSansMono)
+  * <code>nerd-fonts-fantasque-sans-mono</code> available in the [AUR](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/FantasqueSansMono)
   * <code>ttf-fantasque-sans-mono</code>
-  * <code>ttf-font-icons</code> in the AUR
+  * <code>ttf-font-icons</code> available in the AUR
   * <code>ttf-ubuntu-font-family</code>

 *Font families are listed in relevance and usage order.
-Many of this fonts are not available in the official package respositories from Arch Linux, so you may need to use the [AUR](https://wiki.archlinux.org/index.php/AUR_helpers).
+Many of this fonts are not available in the official package respositories from Arch Linux, so you may need to use an [AUR helper](https://wiki.archlinux.org/index.php/AUR_helpers).
 I've been using [paru](https://github.com/Morganamilo/paru) in the last time.*

-*There is also the alternative of downloading the* <code>.ttf</code> *from GitHub and locate them in* <code>~/.local/share/fonts</code> *folder instead of installing them with the package manager.*
+*There is also the alternative of downloading the* <code>.ttf</code> *from GitHub and locate them in* <code>~/.local/share/fonts</code> *folder and then running* <code>fc-cache</code> *instead of installing them with the package manager.*

+* To get Qtile running:
+ * You will need

 * To get NeoVim running:
   * You firstly need to install a Plugin Manager.
 My NeoVim config is prepared for using the [vim-plug](https://github.com/junegunn/vim-plug).
 To install it on your machine you need to run